Synapxe-DNA/technical-docs/docs/projects/genai/conversational-assistant/services/search_index/data_ingestion.md

 ## Steps for Data Ingestion

-1. **Uploading to Blob Storage**:

-   - The JSON files are uploaded to Azure Blob Storage to persist and stage the data before indexing.
+1. **Uploading to Blob Storage**: The JSON files are uploaded to Azure Blob Storage to persist and stage the data before indexing.

-2. **Inserting Documents into the Azure Search Index**:

-   - Once uploaded, the documents are inserted into the Azure Search Index using the SearchClient.
+2. **Inserting Documents into the Azure Search Index**: Once uploaded, the documents are inserted into the Azure Search Index using the `SearchClient`.
 The document fields are mapped to the corresponding index fields, enabling full-text search, filtering, sorting, and faceting functionalities.
-   - The primary client types used in the process are:
+The primary client types used in the process are:

    - **SearchClient**: Handles individual document operations such as adding or deleting documents from the search index.
    - **SearchIndexClient**: Used for managing the index itself, including creating, updating, or deleting indexes.
    - **SearchIndexerClient**: Manages automated indexing pipelines, integrating Blob Storage or databases as data sources.

-3. **Chunking and Embedding**:

-   - This pipeline handles the ingestion of articles into the search index.
+3. **Chunking and Embedding**: This pipeline handles the ingestion of articles into the search index.
 It consists of two major skills:

    - **SplitSkill (Chunking)**: Splits the article content into manageable chunks.
    - **Azure OpenAI EmbeddingSkill**: Generates embeddings for each chunk, using the model `text-embedding-3-small`.

-4. **Search Index Creation**:
-   - After chunking and embedding, the data is stored in the Azure Search Index for retrieval.
+4. **Search Index Creation**: After chunking and embedding, the data is stored in the Azure Search Index for retrieval.
 The search index is configured to allow full-text and vector search.